lazzarello/griftblog/_posts/2023-12-26-draft-post-for-later.md

 murder on the dance floor is also p good song...

 alright this is pretty cool.
+I do have to memorize markdown formatting.